All Calculators

 Frequently asked questions about EMI

 Does EMI change if interest rate changes?
 Yes.
-If you have a floating rate loan, your EMI or loan tenure can change whenever the lender revises the interest rate based on benchmark rates like RBI repo rate or MCLR.
+If you have a floating rate loan, your EMI or loan tenure can change whenever the lender revises the interest rate based on benchmark rates like central bank rate or benchmark lending rate.

 Is a lower EMI always better?
 Not always.
 A lower EMI usually means a longer loan tenure, which means you pay more total interest over the life of the loan.
 Choose a tenure where the EMI is manageable but the total interest is still reasonable.